griffithlab/igvnav/README.md

 PURPOSE:

-IGVNavigator (IGVNav) is a tool that was developed in the Griffith Lab to assist in analyzing variants during manual review.
+IGVNavigator (IGVNav) is a tool that was developed to assist in analyzing variants during manual review.
 Its input is a text file with variant coordinates and its output provides an annotation of these variant coordinates.
 This annotation includes the call (i.e. somatic, germline, ambiguous, or fail), tags to provide additional information if a variant is called ambiguous or fail, and a notes section for free text